milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 Privacy & Cookie Statement
 Privacy Statement

-Jun 25, 2021
+Oct 27, 2021

 First things first – your privacy is important to us.
 That might be the kind of thing all these notices say, but we mean it.
 You place your trust in us by using Booking.com services, and we value that trust.
 That means we’re committed to protecting and safeguarding any personal data you give us.
-We act in our customers' interest and are transparent about the processing of your personal data.
+We act in our customers’ best interests and we are transparent about the processing of your personal data.

 This document describes how we use and process your personal data, provided in a readable and transparent manner.
-It also tells you what rights you can exercise in relation to your personal data (such as the right to object) and how to contact us.
-Please also read our Cookie Statement, which tells you how Booking.com uses cookies and other similar technologies.
+It also tells you what rights you can exercise in relation to your personal data and how you can contact us.
+Please also read our Cookie Statement, which tells you how Booking.com uses cookies and other similar tracking technologies.

 If you’ve used us before, you know that Booking.com offers online travel-related services through our own websites and mobile apps, as well as other online platforms such as partners’ websites and social media.
 We’d like to point out that all the info you’re about to read generally applies to not one, not two, but all of these platforms.

-In fact, this single privacy statement applies to any kind of customer info we collect through all of the above platforms or by any other means connected to these platforms, such as when you contact our customer service team by email.
+In fact, this single privacy statement applies to any kind of customer information we collect through all of the above platforms or by any other means connected to these platforms (such as when you contact our customer service team by email).

-If you're one of our business partners, check out our Privacy Statement for Business Partners to understand how personal data is further processed as part of the business relationship.
+If you are one of our business partners, make sure to also check out our Privacy Statement for Business Partners to understand how personal data is further processed as part of the business relationship.

-We might amend the Privacy Statement from time to time, so we recommend revisiting this page occasionally to make sure you know where you stand.
-If we make changes to the Privacy Statement which will have an impact on you (e.g. if we intend to process your personal data for other purposes than previously communicated), we'll notify you of these changes before the new activities begin.
+We might amend the Privacy Statement from time to time, so we recommend you visit this page occasionally to make sure you know where you stand.
+If we make any updates to the Privacy Statement that will impact you significantly, we’ll notify you about the changes before any new activities begin.

-And now, the sad but necessary part: If you disagree with this Privacy Statement, you should discontinue using our services.
-If you agree with our Privacy Statement, then you’re all set to book your next trip through us.

 Terms we use in this Privacy Statement